khtao/GynoMRFound/readme.md

-# An MRI Foundation Model for real-world Versatile Clinical Applications in Gynecological Cancer via Report Meta data guided learning (GynoMRFound)
+# An MRI Foundation Model for Versatile Clinical Applications in Gynecological Cancer via Report Metadata Learning (GynoMRFound)

 ## Framework and tasks